bcgov/angular-scaffold/base-app/README.md

-# BaseApp2
+# BaseApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.
+## Prerequisites

+1. Install lastest Node LTS
+1. Install angular-cli
+1. Preferrably install yarn

 ## Development server

 Run `ng serve`  for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+1. `ng build` build the application, build assets are `dist` directory.
+1. `ng serve --prod` to run in production mode.
+1. `ng doc component` to look up documentation for features
+1. `ng serve --help` to look up doc for `ng serve` command
+1. `ng lint` to check styles
+1. `ng test` by default to watch file changes
+1. `ng e2e` build and launch browser, serve the app

 ## Code scaffolding